moazmaksod/LabWise/docs/LabWise_design.md

 II.
 Information Architecture and Global Navigation

-The information architecture (IA) defines the underlying structure and organization of the LabFlow application.
-A well-designed IA ensures that users can navigate the system intuitively, find the information they need, and complete their tasks with minimal effort and confusion.1 For LabFlow, the IA is fundamentally role-based, acknowledging that each of the five user personas has a unique set of goals, responsibilities, and workflows as defined in the Business Requirements Document.2
+The information architecture (IA) defines the underlying structure and organization of the LabWise application.
+A well-designed IA ensures that users can navigate the system intuitively, find the information they need, and complete their tasks with minimal effort and confusion.1 For LabWise, the IA is fundamentally role-based, acknowledging that each of the five user personas has a unique set of goals, responsibilities, and workflows as defined in the Business Requirements Document.2

 2.1.
 Application Sitemap

-The application sitemap provides a high-level visual blueprint of the entire LabFlow system.
+The application sitemap provides a high-level visual blueprint of the entire LabWise system.
 It maps out every screen, illustrates the hierarchical relationships between them, and defines the primary pathways users will take to navigate through their respective workflows.
 This map serves as the master plan for both the UI design and the front-end development, ensuring that all parts of the application are logically connected and that no screens are designed in isolation.

 2.2.
 Role-Based Navigation Models

-A one-size-fits-all navigation model would be profoundly inefficient in a multi-persona system like LabFlow.
+A one-size-fits-all navigation model would be profoundly inefficient in a multi-persona system like LabWise.
 The daily tasks of a Lab Manager are entirely different from those of a Receptionist, and their primary navigation should reflect this reality.2 Best practices in modern healthcare UI design strongly advocate for tailoring the user experience to specific roles, as this reduces clutter and streamlines workflows.3
-To achieve this, LabFlow will implement a dynamic primary navigation system.
+To achieve this, LabWise will implement a dynamic primary navigation system.
 The main navigation element will be a persistent vertical sidebar on the left side of the interface (or the right side in the RTL version).
 The content of this sidebar—the links to the core system modules—will be dynamically populated based on the logged-in user's assigned role.
 This approach ensures that users are presented only with the tools and information relevant to their job, directly applying the "workflow-first" design principle and minimizing cognitive friction.16
 The navigation structure for each primary internal role is defined as follows:
 ●	Receptionist View:
 ○	Dashboard: The default landing page, featuring the appointment calendar.